a healthy world

 About Dr. Leslie Phillips

-Dr. Leslie Phillips is a doctoral-level epidemiologist who brings 20 years of experience
+Dr. Leslie Phillips is a doctoral-level epidemiologist who brings deep experience

-Dr. Phillips and Data-Driven LLC strive to find the simplest solutions to even the most complex problems.
-Sometimes the outcome is as simple as a professional, unbiased referral to services and technology that meets your needs.
+Dr. Phillips and Data-Driven LLC find the simplest solutions to even the most complex problems.
+Sometimes the outcome is as simple as a professional, unbiased referral to services and technology that meet your needs.

-Working to create a healthier world, Data-Driven focuses on synthesizing and communicating data related to health or other outcomes where pattern detection, quantification, and communication are key to guiding successful strategy.
-Specific to the SARS-CoV-2 virus, Dr. Phillips stays abreast of the current science of transmission and risk mitigation and delights in communicating these findings to workers and clients with clear and actionable guidance.
+Data-Driven focuses on synthesizing and communicating data related to health or other outcomes where pattern detection, quantification, and communication are focal part to a successful strategy.
+Specific to the SARS-CoV-2 virus, Dr. Phillips stays abreast of the current transmission and risk mitigation science and is adept at communicating these findings to workers and clients.

-If you need guidance in the following areas, we have experience in: COVID-19 safety plans, outbreak response, synthesizing evidence, piloting/testing solutions, designing studies and evaluating study designs for common biases, quantitative and qualitative research, best practice survey research, primary data collection, secondary data analyses, using publicly-available data (Census, ACS, etc.) to contextualize decisions, as well as manuscript writing and editing.
+If you need guidance in the following areas, we have experience in: AI-assisted research, outbreak response, prompt engineering, synthesizing evidence, piloting/testing solutions, designing studies and evaluating studies for common biases, quantitative and qualitative research, primary data collection, secondary data analyses, data transitions, using publicly-available data (e.g., Census) to contextualize decisions, as well as manuscript and report writing/editing.

 While a native Texan, Dr. Phillips has lived in Seattle for 20 years, during which time she has come to the data-driven conclusion that nylon is NO match for Gore-Tex.